Are Triggers Needed for Document-Level Event Extraction?: Results and Discussion

-Across a variety of \textsc{GPT} models and multiple datasets, we observe that in-context prompting with triggers (from \textit{any} trigger source) outperforms no-trigger variations.
-This is especially drastic for \wiki, where we see an over 10 point F1 gain after incorporating triggers in the in-context examples for \textsc{GPT-4o-mini} as shown in Table~\ref{table:results}.
-Interestingly, even adding random spans as triggers boosts performance by ~10 points.
-However, upon manual inspection, we observe that \textsc{GPT-4o-mini} identified ``trigger-like" phrases in spite of the nonsense triggers in the in-context examples.
+Across both \textsc{GPT} models and multiple datasets, we observe that in-context prompting with triggers (from \textit{any} trigger source) regularly outperforms the associated no-trigger variations.
+This is especially drastic for \textsc{GPT-4o} on \wiki, where we see a 5 point F1 gain after incorporating keyword triggers in the in-context examples as shown in Table~\ref{table:results}.
+Interestingly, even adding random spans as triggers boosts performance by ~2 points for \textsc{GPT-4o}.
+Upon manual inspection we observe that \textsc{GPT-4o} actually identifies legitimate trigger-like phrases in spite of the nonsense triggers in the in-context examples.
 This follows findings in recent work \cite{min2022rethinkingroledemonstrationsmakes} and suggests that learning the concept of a trigger, even without proper examples, meaningfully supports extraction.